grafana/loki/docs/sources/clients/promtail/troubleshooting.md

 ![screenshot](../inspect.png)

-It can be used in combination with `--stdin` and `--dry-run`.

-Additions will be highlighted in green, modifications in yellow, and removals in red.
+The output uses color to highlight changes.
+Additions are in green, modifications in yellow, and removals in red.

 If no changes are applied during a stage, that is usually an indication of a misconfiguration or undesired behavior.

-**Note**: the `--inspect` flag should _not_ be used in production.
+The `--inspect` flag should not be used in production, as the calculation of changes between pipeline stages impacts Promtail's performance.

 ## Pipe data to Promtail